BEIJING (AP) -- Thousands of people in China are trying to write their own ticket out of the country -- in French.

 "At the interview they make you sign the paper, but once in Canada the Charter of Rights lets you live anywhere," she said.
 "Only about 10 percent of Chinese using the Quebec (investor) program come here or even less.
 You don't see any of them.
 It's too cold for many Chinese people.
 There's no direct flights."

 Many Chinese have in the past sought to leverage their way into Canada with job skills, as family members of Chinese already there or with the country's emigrant-investor program.
-But a backlog of cases has prompted the federal government to halt many kinds of family sponsorship applications for two years, and cap investor applicants at 700 per year.
+But a backlog of cases has prompted the federal government to halt some kinds of family sponsorship applications for two years, and cap investor applicants at 700 per year.

 So, Chinese are increasingly focusing on Quebec, said Zhao Yangyang, who works at immigration agency Beijing Royal Way Ahead Exit & Entry Service Co.